ministryofjustice/moj-frontend/docs/components/alert.md

   excerpt: "Use the alert component to display a prominent message and related actions to take."
 ---

 <span class="govuk-caption-xl">The alert is a flexible component.
-It uses a visual design to display a notification to users.</span>
+It uses visual design to display a notification to users.</span>

 {% tabs "Contents" %}